Nathnaelc/cs162-test/assignments/final_project.md

 ## Grading

-The whole project is managed from in GitHub repo, and this allows the tracking of individual contributions to the project.
+The whole project is managed from a GitHub repo, and this allows the tracking of individual contributions to the project.
 A significant portion of your grade (25%–40%) depends on whether or not there is successful collaboration within the project which leads to a useful